ouktlab/pyadintool/README.md

 * Python3.10 or Python3.11 (Python3.9 if GUI plot is not used) and main libraries.
 See "requirements.txt" for details.
     * torch
     * torchaudio
-    * torchcodec (add 2025/11/06. required for audio file)
+    * torchcodec (added 2025/11/06. required for audio file)
     * numpy
     * pyyaml
     * sounddevice